dvklopfenstein/pmidcite/README.md

 ### 5) Create ASCII plots
-To get a scatter plot of publication year vs. citation count for a list of papers, do as shown below.
+Create a scatter plot of publication year vs. citation count for a list of papers.
 This will be made more user friendly.

 Columns 7 and 8 contain the year and the citation count.